 SARA and licensure requirements

-If you plan to be in a state other than Virginia while completing an online program at VCU, please note that state regulations in every state determine whether VCU may offer you a place in a course or program.
+Note to prospective students: If you plan to be in a state other than Virginia while completing an online degree at VCU, please note that state regulations in every state determine whether VCU may offer you a place in a course or program.
 VCU participates in the National Council of State Authorization Reciprocity Agreements (NC-SARA), which allows students from NC-SARA-approved states to enroll in VCU’s programs.
-If the state in which you will reside while taking online courses through this program is not approved as a SARA state, please contact the compliance coordinator at online@VCU in order to determine whether the regulations of your state permit your enrollment at VCU.
-Please also note that, as a VCU student enrolled in an online program, the universitywide policies would apply to you – in addition to policies and technical standards of the VCU School of Social Work.
+Currently, all states except for California are part of the SARA partnership.
+Please also note that as a VCU student enrolled in the M.S.W. online option, the university-wide policies would apply to you — in addition to the policies and technical standards of the VCU School of Social Work.

-Completion of requirements for the Master of Social Work degree with a clinical concentration typically meets the educational requirement for licensure as a Licensed Clinical Social Worker in Virginia.
+Completion of requirements for the Master of Social Work degree with a clinical concentration (*disclaimer) typically meets the educational requirement for licensure as a Licensed Clinical Social Worker in Virginia.
 Please be aware that requirements for licensure vary from state to state.
 Faculty and administrators in VCU’s academic programs leading to professional licensure help students learn about licensure in a variety of ways.
 In the VCU M.S.W.
-Program, Office of Student Success advisors offer information sessions about licensure requirements in Virginia, and instructors in the clinical concentration practice courses offer learning activities on accessing information about licensure requirements in Virginia and other states.
+Program online option, Office of Student Success advisors offer information sessions about licensure requirements in Virginia.

 Information about educational prerequisites for professional licensure or certification in other states is available from the Association of Social Work Boards (ASWB).